stunningpixels/Listenr/README.md

 ```
 You need a MySQL instance running installed and running locally—could probably change the config to point to a remote instance.

-The `mysql2` ruby gem seems to be a little awkward so may have to install individually with reference to your mysql-config file.
+The `mysql2` ruby gem seems to be a little awkward.
+You may have to install it individually with reference to your mysql-config file.
 ```
 $ gem install mysql2 -- --with-mysql-config=/usr/local/mysql/bin/mysql_config
 ```